 Whether we’re arranging a meeting or letting someone know we can’t make it, when we do so with diplomacy in mind, we’re more likely to get the result we want; a successful meeting or event.

-Too direct: I need you to meet me tomorrow at 2 pm to discuss something important.
+Direct: Meet me tomorrow at 2 pm.
+We need to discuss something important.

-Diplomatic: Could you meet me tomorrow at 2 pm?
-I have something important to discuss.
+Diplomatic: Could you please meet me tomorrow at 2 pm?
+We have something important to discuss.

-Too direct: I’m busy then.
-Suggest another time.
+Direct: I’m busy then.
+I will set another time.

 Diplomatic: Unfortunately, 2 pm doesn’t work for me.
-Can we meet at 5 pm?
+Can we find another time?

 Diplomatic: I’m afraid I can’t wait any longer.
 Let’s reschedule for another day.
 When are you free?